 Academic Support, Intervention, and Dyslexia Program

-Our Student Academic Support, Intervention, and Dyslexia Program is available to all of our students.
+Our Student Academic Support, Intervention, and Dyslexia Program is available to our students.

 Up to 20% of students are affected by dyslexia, and many students have ADHD/ADD, dyscalculia, or Central Auditory Processing Disorder, whether they have been diagnosed or not.

 The goal of our Support and Intervention Program is to empower its students to discover the ways in which they learn best and to provide them with the tools they need to succeed.
 Students with dyslexia, ADHD, dyscalculia, etc. are often incredibly talented and gifted in many ways but may need additional academic support to help them reach their full potential.

 We work to assess our students to ensure their specific learning needs are met, and we provide intervention and accommodation through our program and in our classrooms as feasible.

 The Key Goals of the Intervention Program include: